skoooch/gr-cls-multitask/README.md

 To exit the tmux session, press `Ctrl+b` then type d.

 To reattach, simply type `tmux attach`.

-To run the shapley analysis, (ie make the plot)

 ## multiAlexMap_top5_v1.5
 Size of divergent heads: 4 layers